explita/prisma-audit-log/README.md

 ## Features

 - ✅ Automatic logging of create, update, and delete operations
+- ✅ Efficient batch processing of logs with automatic fallback to single inserts
-- ✅ Support for single and batch operations
+- ✅ Support for both single and batch operations
 - ✅ Tracks changed fields for updates
 - ✅ Context-aware logging with user and request information
 - ✅ Customizable field masking and data sanitization
+- ✅ Field-level filtering to include/exclude specific fields from logs
+- ✅ Ignores updates where only `updatedAt`/`updated_at` changed (noise-free logs)
+- ✅ Skip logging for specific operations using a callback function
+- ✅ Proper handling of Decimal and other special types
+- ✅ Ignores logging of AuditLog model
 - ✅ TypeScript support

 ## Installation